 Many visitors to the tiny island of Iona report that it has a distinctly spiritual feeling, different from all other islands off of Scotland.
 Given that in 563, St. Columba established his monastery and made Iona the cradle of Christianity in Scotland, that holy feeling isn’t that surprising.

 Iona is also incredibly beautiful.
 It’s small — four miles long and one-mile-wide — and has white sand beaches and fertile land, some of which is still tenet-farmed using traditional methods.

-The Benedictine Abbey Church and the neighboring Augustinian Nunnery are must-dos for any travelers.
+The Benedictine Abbey Church and the neighbouring Augustinian Nunnery are must-dos for any travellers.